aldanasjuan/pastey/README.md

 ## Sintax

 - Add your modifiers (only "alt", "ctrl", "shift" and "win" allowed), joined with a '+' sign.
-- After the modifiers the desired key like "1", "backspace", etc. (view the the file "key-list.txt" for the full list of keys).
+- After the modifiers, add your desired key.
+Like "1", "backspace", etc. (view the the file "key-list.txt" for the full list of keys).
 For numbers enter "1" instead of "one", the program will convert it properly.
 - Add a '=' sign
 - Add your value to paste